Samyang7/Python-RomanNumberConverter/README.md

-# PythonProject
+# Description

-this is UNSW COMP9021 assignment1

-this roman number converter is able to convert the Roman number to numeric number or convert the numeric number to Roman number.
+Roman number converter is able to convert the Roman number to numeric number or convert the numeric number to Roman number Depending on the request type.

-## tutorial
-tutorial for the youtube
+# Request type
+The program will prompts the user for an input with **How can i help you?**. the accepted input are one of the three possible kinds:
+* Please convert ***
+* Please convert *** using ***

+if input is not of those kind. the program will print out:

+**I don't get what you want, sorry mate!**